Faezehabibi/SINDy/museum/sindy.md

 ## SINDy
 <div align="justify">
 SINDy is a data-driven algorithm that discovers the governing behavior of a dynamical system in terms of symbolic differential equation.
 It solves the sparse regression problem over the coefficients of pre-defined library that includes $p$ candidate predictors.
-It tries to find sparse model that only uses $s$ predictors out of $p$ where $s \leq p$ that best describes the dynamics (time-derivatives) of the system only from the dataset collected over time.
+It tries to find sparse model that only uses $s$ predictors out of $p$ where $s\leqp$ that best describes the dynamics (time-derivatives) of the system only from the dataset collected over time.
 SINDy assumes systems follow parsimonious theorem where the balace between the complexity and accuracy results generalization.
 </div>